 We are delighted that you will soon be studying with us at the University of Northampton.
 We want to make your transition and enrolment at the University as smooth as possible.
-Please read the web pages (starting with the Pre-Arrival Checklist) so that you can start preparing for your studies.
+Please read the web pages (starting with the Before You Start Checklist) so that you can start preparing for your studies.

 Got a question?
 Check our FAQs section at the bottom of the page.

 Who should I go to if I have need support with my studies?

 Please contact your Personal tutor for support with your studies.

 If you have not yet been allocated a Personal Tutor, then please contact your Programme Leader.

 What does my timetable look like?

 You are advised to check your timetable daily for the first few weeks as it can be subject to change.
 Please go to Student timetables or read the timetable FAQs for more information.